Putin offers more talks with West to defuse Ukraine tensions

 Russia has argued that NATO's expansion eastward has hurt Russia's security, violating the principle of “indivisibility of security” endorsed by the OSCE in 1999 and 2010.

-Lavrov charged Tuesday that the U.S. and its allies have ignored the principle that the security of one nation should not be strengthened at the expense of others, while insisting on every nation's right to choose alliances, noting that he again raised the issue in a phone call Tuesday with U.S. Secretary of State Antony Blinken.
+Putin charged that the West has “conned” Russia by reneging on its promises in the early 1990s that NATO will not expand eastward.
+He argued that the U.S. and its allies have ignored the principle that the security of one nation should not be strengthened at the expense of others, while insisting on every nation's right to choose alliances.

-“We will insist on a frank conversation about why the West doesn't want to fulfill its obligations,” Lavrov said in televised remarks.
-“We will not allow to hush it up.”
+Lavrov made the same argument in a phone call with U.S. Secretary of State Antony Blinken, saying that he warned that Moscow will not allow Washington to “hush it up.”

 Blinken, meanwhile, emphasized “the U.S. willingness, bilaterally and together with Allies and partners, to continue a substantive exchange with Russia on mutual security concerns.”